 Last term I had my first opportunity to mentor a pre-service teacher (known as a student teacher in many parts).
 I know that he learnt a lot, but I think I might have learnt more!
 It's surprisingly difficult to be helpful to someone when you've never done anything like this before.
 I certainly stumbled through … Continue reading How to be a Helpful Pre-Service Teacher Supervisor

 Natalie is a primary school teacher from Glorious Western Australia.
 She began teaching in 2015 after graduating as a mature age student.
 Natalie originally comes from a background in finance in the mining industry, and after having a child she decided on a career change.
 Why did you become a teacher?
 I started my teaching … Continue reading Meet the Teacher – Natalie

 With the beginning of the school year comes a daunting task for every teacher - getting to know a new set of classes.
-Continue reading 21 Start-of-the-Year Questions to Ask Your Students
+In the first week you are expected to lay down the laws, but you should also use this time to get to know your students.
+Building a good rapport can start on … Continue reading 21 Start-of-the-Year Questions to Ask Your Students